Home

 I cannot estimate what a legal defense might cost because of all the variables involved but I would expect it to cost you at least $10,000 and could run up a bill of well over $100,000.
 Even if you have that kind of money readily at hand it would certainly take a chunk out of your savings and most of us do not have funds of that magnitude available.

-I am suggesting that you look into the services offered by one of five organizations and consider which of them if any would provide for legal expenses to suit your circumstances and budget.
+I am suggesting that you look into the services offered by one of f organizations and consider which of them if any would provide for legal expenses to suit your circumstances and budget.
 The services they offer vary quite a bit as do the premiums/membership fees.
 It will take some time to examine the options but I urge you to at least look into it.
-The five organizations are:
+Here are eight organizations that provide this service: